geowarin/geowarin.github.io/content/post/2014-01-30-fun-with-xpath.md

 - xpath
 - java
 date: 2014-01-30T00:00:00Z
-description: How to select nodes with xPath and keep the file structure of the original document in java with dom4j
+Summary: How to select nodes with xPath and keep the file structure of the original document in java with dom4j
 tags:
 - xpath